Michael Duane: Risinghill School

 Headmaster Michael Duane welcomes pupils to the new Risinghill School, 4 March 1960.

 In 1959, Duane became the head of the comprehensive Risinghill School in Islington, the post which was to make him a famous figure.
 The secondary school was an amalgamation of four other local schools and included pupils of nineteen different nationalities from variety of backgrounds and abilities.
 He was also faced with shortages of staff and a poorly built building.
 Duane introduced a non-authoritarian programme of pastoral care, pupil democracy, frank sex education, close co-operation with parents, promotion of creativity and multi-culturalism.
 He refused to expel pupils, as he felt it was illegal as secondary education was compulsory.
 Duane clashed with the London County Council and the HM Inspectorate over his policies and in 1962 the school was brought into controversy over an account of Duane's sex education lessons which were published anonymously by Duane.
 The school received an hostile inspection report which recommended the reintroduction of corporal punishment and expulsion, but Duane refused.
 In 1965, the newly formed Inner London Education Authority decided to close the school.

 The case became well known largely due to the publication of, Risinghill: Death of a Comprehensive School by Leila Berg in 1968.

 Later career

 After Risinghill controversy, Duane was never appointed a head teacher again.
 He became a lecturer at Garnett College of Education and wrote and lectured on his educational philosophies.
 In 1977 he received a MPhil from the University of Nottingham for his research on The Terrace, an experimental ROSLA (raising of the school leaving age) scheme, jointly organised by Royston Lambert (head of Dartington Hall School) and Alec Clegg of the West Riding Education Authority, to provide education for 15-year-olds from Northcliffe School in Conisbrough who no longer saw relevance in standard education.
 He later published his research in 1995.

 Death

 Michael Duane died in Exeter on 21 January 1997, shortly before his 82nd birthday.

-Primary sources
+Collections

-The papers of Michael Duane are held in the Archives of the Institute of Education, University of London and a full catalogue is available on-line.
+The papers of Michael Duane are held in the Archives of the Institute of Education, University College London.
+The collection was heavily used by Leila Berg for her work Rising Hill: Death of a Comprehensive School (Penguin, 1968).
+The collection was donated by Duane's family in 2000.
+The archive primarily contains reports, memoranda and correspondence relating to Duane's headships of Howe Dell Secondary School, Hatfield (1949-1951); Alderman Woodrow Secondary Boys' School, Lowestoft (1951-1959); and Risinghill School, Islington (1959-1965) alongside writings and press cuttings.